Data Augmentation for Seizure Prediction with Generative Diffusion Model: Discussion

 The generation of multichannel EEG signals has been a challenge to researchers for a long time.
-As a result, the existing generative models either choose to generate the feature maps of EEG signals or respectively generate signals of single channel before combining the channels in case that the model cannot fully learn the representations of multichannel EEG signals.
+Therefore, the existing generative models either generate the feature maps of EEG signals \cite{rasheed2021generative} or generate each channel respectively before combining them \cite{xu2022multichannel}.
+This is done in case the model cannot fully learn the representations of multichannel EEG signals.
 Our proposed model, DiffEEG, can overcome the challenge and directly generate signals of the whole channels.
-The real and synthetic samples generated by DiffEEG of 18 channels and 30-s duration are shown in Fig. 5.
-To further inspect the details of the samples, we only select the first three channels for 10s as shown in Fig. 6.
-Visual inspection cannot evaluate the quality of generated data.
-Therefore, we carry out seizure prediction experiments to test the contributions of synthetic data.
-The results verify that the data generated by DiffEEG can greatly improve the prediction performance and beat the existing data augmentation methods in various situations.
+The real and synthetic samples of 18 channels and 30-s duration generated by DiffEEG are shown in Fig. \ref{fig8}.
+To further inspect the details of the samples, we only select the first three channels of 10-s duration as shown in Fig. \ref{fig9}.
+Through visual inspection, we can see that the augmented data is not the simple superposition of existing data, but diversified data generated based on the learned distribution, which could provide additional information to improve the performance.